psychemedia/sin-eater-resources/src/_first_controversy.md

 >
 > Out of this statement the author of the article makes "five years"! and by that process brings the custom down to 1847.
 Mr. Moggridge, in a letter dated the first day of the present year, tells me that he does "not remember anything that gives a date," and adds that "the only written account" of the sin-eater "from personal knowledge" is that of Aubrey, 'de Gentilisme'".
 Aubrey, if I may rely on the extracts given in the *Academy*, does not say that he was eyewitness to the performances of the sin-eater in any part of Wales, and therefore, according to Mr. Moggridge, no one speaks of it from personal knowledge as having prevailed at any time in the Principality; and it will be borne in mind that I am writing of the Principality and not of the English counties.
 >
-> Bat let us return to Llandebie, the locality in which it is asserted that the custom prevailed within the last thirty years.
+> But let us return to Llandebie, the locality in which it is asserted that the custom prevailed within the last thirty years.
 Mr. John Rowlands, a highly intelligent schoolmaster, author of a small volume of *Historical Notes* published about ten years ago, and at one time librarian to the late Sir Thomas Phillipps of Middle Hill, wrote to me on December 14 last in these words :—
 >
 > "I opened the Llandebie School in the year 1850, and I lived there for many years.
 I knew all the parisioners, and the history of the parish; its legends, customs, and traditions.
 And during the time I was there I attended many funerals, but never heard of the 'sin-eater;' in fact people there never give cakes at funerals.
 I know almost every parish in South Wales; I collected all the legends, and made notes of the old customs for the late Sir Thomas Phillipps.
 If such a custom had prevailed I should have heard of it.
 I have no hesitation in writing that it is a glaring untruth."
 >